 Different sleep stages support consolidation of different memory types.

-Research update: While this general pattern is supported by research, recent studies (including a 2024 study in Sleep Medicine) suggest the relationship is more complex than a simple one-to-one mapping.
-Both sleep stages appear to contribute to different aspects of memory consolidation, and the precise mechanisms continue to be refined by ongoing research.
+Research update: this general pattern is supported by sleep and memory research, but the relationship is more complex than a simple one-to-one mapping between a sleep stage and a memory type.
+Both slow-wave sleep and REM sleep appear to contribute to different aspects of consolidation, and the precise mechanisms continue to be refined (Diekelmann & Born, 2010; Klinzing et al., 2019).

 Both SWS and REM sleep contribute to memory consolidation, though their relative importance depends on what type of material is being learned.